xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 {{< image classes="fancybox fig-100 clear" src="/post/images/offline-first-chat-app/chat-app-in-action-multiplayer.png" thumbnail="/post/images/offline-first-chat-app/chat-app-in-action-multiplayer.png" title="OkCupid chat app in action (multiplayer view)">}}

-Next, we will look at how we keep the replicas in sync with the source of truth when mutations are applies.
+Next, we will look at how we keep the replicas in sync with the source of truth when mutations are applied.

 ### Sub-problem 2: Consistency Maintenance